RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  Contract consists of obligations with payment clearly apportioned to each obligation.
     - Example
       -  4 divisible obligations to delivery 250 widgets with $1,000 apportioned against each divisible obligation.
-      -  Can be seen as a series of ‘mini contracts’.
+      -  Can be seen as a series of 'mini contracts'.
     - Steele v Tardiani (1946) 72 CLR 386
       - It is true that they were not employed to do a single piece of work under one entire contract so that, until the whole had been substantially performed, they would obtain no right to any payment.
       - In that sense, it is not like the contract to build two houses for a single lump sum made by the unsuccessful plaintiff in Sumpter v Hedges [1898] 1 QB 673.